 USA Basketball chairman Jerry Colangelo previously told ESPN's Marc Stein that Team USA planned to house its players on a cruise ship to ensure maximum security.
 The NBA is also expected to set up a "hospitality house" in the port area.

-The company lists the ship's capacity at 296 with a tonnage at 16,800.
+The company lists the ship's capacity at 296.
 Its last cruise is in the Mediterranean in June before heading for the Olympics.

 Craig Miller, a spokesman for USA Basketball, the national governing body, declined to confirm where the two basketball teams would stay.
 He listed security as a reason for not disclosing the location, but he said the men's team stopped staying in the Olympic Village beginning with the 1992 Olympics - the first appearance of "The Dream Team."

 Rio's new port area, centered on Praca Maua, is the most visible sign of change that Olympic organizers promised to bring to Rio.
 The centerpiece at the port is the Museum of Tomorrow, a science museum designed by the futuristic architect Santiago Calatrava.

 The port is situated on heavily polluted Guanabara Bay, which will host Olympic sailing.
 Sadly, it's a reminder of a broken promise by organizers to cleanse the fetid waters.

 Rio Mayor Eduardo Paes said Thursday, referring to Olympic bid pledges to drastically cut the amount of raw sewage flowing into the bay.

 The port area is remote from the basketball venues at the Olympic Park in Barra da Tijuca and the northern cluster in Deodoro, where some women's games will be played.
 Travel could take more than an hour depending on traffic, a problem that should be improved when the Olympic lanes - set aside only for Olympic traffic - start operating in late July.